This was

 train even took off, the extraordinarily sound sleeper’s phone dropped to the

 floor.
-The thumping sound did not impact his siesta one bit.
+The thumping sound didn't impact his siesta one bit.
 I momentarily

 considered approaching him and rousing him from his slumber.
 But his peculiar